-- an amended list of children present and going on the visit. - full list of staff and volunteers and groups of children for which they are responsible - an itinerary for the entire day. - a copy of the written briefing notes for the volunteers. - check children out of classroom to ensure bags, lunch boxes and necessary resources are taken - take First Aid Kit, not well bowl, inhalers and other medication e.g. adrenaline pen and mobile phone. - Copies of Emergency / Critical Incident cards given to all leaders.
+- an amended list of children present and going on the visit. - full list of staff and volunteers and groups of children for which they are responsible - an itinerary for the entire day. - a copy of the written briefing notes for the volunteers. - check children out of classroom to ensure bags, lunch boxes and necessary resources are taken - take First Aid Kit, not well bowl, inhalers and other medication e.g. adrenaline pen and mobile phone.
+Young Children must be kept in their group at all times.
+With older children, close, or even remote - Copies of Emergency / Critical Incident cards given to all leaders.